IoT4Sustainability/Internet-of-Things-for-Sustainability/Tutorial 2- Nightlight/readme.md

 ## Explanation
 In this tutorial we will be building a working nightlight.
 This nightlight will detect the light level in it's surroundings and make a  decision based on the light level to turn on an LED or not.
 The LED will have a manual activation via a tactile button.
 Meaning the light can be turned on with a button.
 The nighlight will also adjust it's decision making based on the position of a potentiometer (turn knob).
 However before we can start to build the nightlight, we need to understand some basic concepts of signals and understand how each sensor and actuator works.
-Once that it done, we will begin assembling the nightlight components and review the logic of how the nightlight works.
+Once that is done, we will begin assembling the nightlight components and review the logic of how the nightlight works.

 ## Required Materials
  1. Intel Galileo board kit and PC with Arduino IDE installed (see Tutorial 1)